KCachel/fairranktune/docs/Metrics.md

 EXPU assesses if groups receive exposure proportional to their relevance in the ranking(s).
 This is a fotm of group fairness that considers the scores (relevances) associated with items.
 The per-group metric is the ratio of group average exposure and group average utility, whereby group average exposure is measured exactly as in [EXP](#group-exposure-exp).
 Group average utility for group $g_j$ is $avgutil(\tau,g_j) = \sum_{\forall x \in g_{j}}x_i^{util_{\tau}}/|g_{j}|$, where $x_i^{util_{\tau}}$ is the utility (or relevance score) for candidate $x_i$ in ranking $\tau$.
 The range of EXPU and its "most fair" value depends on the [per-group aggregation](#modular-metric-implementation) ```combo``` variable.

-[Singh et al.](https://dl.acm.org/doi/10.1145/3219819.3220088) refer to EXPU as "Disparate Treatment", as pointed out by Raj et al. this terminology, is inconsistent with the use of these terms in the broader algorithmic fairness literature, thus ```FairRankTune``` uses the term "Exposure Utility" a introduced in Raj et al.
+[Singh et al.](https://dl.acm.org/doi/10.1145/3219819.3220088) refer to EXPU as "Disparate Treatment", as pointed out by Raj et al. this terminology, is inconsistent with the use of these terms in the broader algorithmic fairness literature, thus ```FairRankTune``` uses the term "Exposure Utility" a introduced in [Raj et al.}(https://dl.acm.org/doi/10.1145/3477495.3532018).

 Usage: